mudassir0909/rds/README.md

 * Each record/collection object would have `isLoaded` property to indicate if it is loaded or not.
 * Each record would have a property `$new` to indicate if it's persisted or not
+* Each record would have a property `$dirty` to indicate if it has unsaved changes
+* Each record would have a method `changedAttributes()` which returns a list of changed attributes
+* Each record would have a method `rollback()` which rollsback the changes
+* Each collection would have a method `findWhere()` which returns an object from the collection for the given query
+* Each collection would have a method `where()` which returns a list of objects from the collection for the given query

 ## Referencing it in the template